Available for: Jira Cloud, Server and Datacenter (LDAP-protected too)

 Set up by: Miro Team Admin/Jira System Admin with Project administrative permissions (in browser version only).

 ⚠️ If any technical issues arise please refer to our article about Possible Atlassian Issues and How to Resolve them.

 In this article:

 1.1 Configuring Jira plugin for a specific Jira project (optional)

 1.2 Using one Jira instance for several Miro Teams (optional)

 Configuring Jira and Miro

-✏️ Please note that Jira menus may differ depending on the Jira version you are using.
-This instruction can be also found in Atlassian Support.
+✏️ Please note that Jira menus may differ depending on the Jira version you are using however the general flow should be the same.
+The instructions below can be also found in Atlassian Support.

 First, create an application link and configure it.

 1. Go to Jira Settings > Products > Integrations > Application links.